Grumbles drowned out as Sochi party gets under way

 "BETTER THAN 1980"

-On one side of the park, men in red peasant tunics and women in colorful blue and white dresses performed traditional dances to the music of balalaikas.
+On one side of the park, men in red peasant tunics and women in colourful blue and white dresses performed traditional dances to the music of balalaikas.

-In the center, the Olympic flame burned fiercely in its cauldron towering over the park.
+In the centre, the Olympic flame burned fiercely in its cauldron towering over the park.
 In fountains beneath it, shoots of water rose and fell to the music of Pyotr Tchaikovsky.

 "I was at the Moscow Olympics in 1980 and this is much more grandiose," said Nadezhda Kharitonova, a woman in her seventies who was dressed in her red Sunday best as she walked hand in white-gloved hand with her husband.